Investing in Innovation: Where’s the federal Support?

 What is missing is the recognition that these are indeed really hard problems, and states have little capacity or expertise to solve them; this is why only three states have applied to take advantage of the flexibilities under IADA.
 USED and federal appropriators in Congress should recognize the opportunity that ESSA and specifically the IADA has created to reconcile the tensions inherent in our assessment and accountability policies, and adequately fund R&D and technical assistance to solve them.

-Examining how states are rethinking assessments and accountability to improve student outcomes
+Examining how states and systems are rethinking education, assessments and accountability to improve student outcomes

 A Nonprofit’s Ambitious Initiative is Being Credited for Making Report Cards More User Friendly

-Editor’s Note: This is the third and final installment of The Prime’s three-part Decoding the Data series, which examines organizations that report assessment data in new and creative ways.
-The rest of the series can be viewed on New Meridian’s website: Part I and Part II.
+Editor’s Note: This is the final installment of The Prime’s Decoding the Data series, which examines organizations that report assessment data in new and creative ways.
+The rest of the series can be viewed on New Meridian’s website.

 Several years ago, a casual conversation among a handful of leaders at the Data Quality Campaign (DQC) led to a vexing question: if a parent were interested in accessing their state’s K-12 report card, how difficult would it be to find online?